The White Boys: Korean-Puerto Rican Girl Seeks Anybody

-In The White Boys, Elizabeth tells of her struggle to be comfortable with her own identity outside the boundaries of the racial norm.
-She tells of the normal awkward struggles of adolescent love with the addition of struggling to find acceptance of her own racial features.
+Elizabeth tells of her struggle to be comfortable with her own identity outside the boundaries of the racial norm.
+She describes the awkward struggles of adolescent love while discovering the acceptance of her own racial features.

 - Have any of you been asked “what” you are”?
 How did it make you feel?

 - Do you find people attractive based on their skin color?
 Do you think people do the same to you?

 - What do you find most unique or beautiful about your features?

 - When do you identify who you are as a person based on your racial makeup?
 When is it not a factor?

 - Beauty Begins: Making Peace with Your Reflection by Chris Shook

 - Asian Americans/Asians